ansible/docsite/README.md

 Join the Ansible community and help us build a better user experience for the docsite.

-We talk about Ansible documentation on Matrix at [#docs:ansible.im](https://matrix.to/#/#docs:ansible.im) and on the [Ansible Community Forum](https://forum.ansible.com/tag/documentation).
+We talk about Ansible documentation on the [Ansible Community Forum](https://forum.ansible.com/tag/documentation).
-You're welcome to join us, chat about the Ansible docs, and share your thoughts.
+You're welcome to join us, discuss the Ansible docs, and share your thoughts.

-The Ansible community docs group (the DaWGs) meets every Tuesday (see [the Ansible calendar](https://github.com/ansible/community/blob/main/meetings/README.md)) and welcomes additions to our [weekly agenda items](https://github.com/ansible/community/issues/678) - scroll down to find the upcoming agenda and add a comment to include your topic.
+The Ansible community docs group (the DaWGs) meets every Tuesday (see [the Ansible Forum Events calendar](https://forum.ansible.com/t/documentation-working-group-meeting/7229)) for details on how to add agenda items to the DaWGs meeting.